agombolay/ribose-map/README.md

 * **Distribution**: Creates bedgraph files of data to be uploaded and visualized in genome browser of choice and plots the per-nucleotide coverage of rNMPs across each chromosome

-* **Hotspot**: Calculates the top 1% of rNMP sites and creates sequence logo plots of those sites
+* **Hotspot**: Calculates the top 1% of rNMP sites and creates sequence logo plots for those sites

 &nbsp;
 ## Required Data